 With so many potential combinations and bundles, we admit there’s a bit of a learning curve when navigating these new tampon subscription sites.
 To guide the selection process, Cora and Kali offer quizzes to help you narrow in on the right products, while Lola’s more traditional e-commerce experience simply lists all their products on a searchable page.
 Of course, each company also offers pre-made kits that contain a sampling of their products depending on what you want to try.

 Tampon and Pad Reviews: What are women saying about Cora, Lola, and Kali?

 Based on reviews of Lola, Cora, and Kali, women love that the products are organic and chemical-free.
 Additionally, always having a pad or tampon when you need one is a major selling point for the subscription.
 Here’s what the ladies are saying:

-Lola users love never running out of period necessities.
+Lola tampon reviewers love never running out of period necessities.

 The sleek and stylish Signature Kit is popular among Cora subscribers.

 Kali makes periods a little more bearable with their monthly luxury treat.

 Verdict: Cora vs Lola vs Kali -- Who makes best organic tampons?

 Overall, period care subscriptions have three things that give them the edge over traditional pads and tampons.
 First, the products are organic and chemical-free, giving you peace of mind that you’re taking care of your body by limiting exposure to synthetics over the long-term.
 Second, the convenience of delivery and knowing you’ll never run out when you’re most in need is priceless.
 And lastly, it feels good to support businesses that demonstrate ecological and social responsibility, from sourcing to manufacturing, and other charitable activities.